Augustine of Hippo

 "I place the Apostles in a distinct rank from all other writers — for as for them, they always speak truth — but as for those other, they err sometimes, like men as they were."

-"The sacred canon of Scripture… stands so absolutely in a superior position to all later letters of the bishops, that about it we can have no doubt or disputation at all — whether what is written in it is true and right; but the letters of bishops which have been written, or are being written, since the closing of the canon, are liable to be refuted if there be anything in them which strays from the truth — and so are even plenary Councils."
+"The sacred canon of Scripture… stands so absolutely in a superior position to all later letters of the bishops, that about it we can have no doubt or disputation at all — whether what is written in it is true and right; but the letters of bishops which have been written, or are being written, since the closing of the canon, are liable to be refuted if there be anything in them which strays from the truth either by the discourse of some one who happens to be wiser in the matter than themselves, or by the weightier authority and more learned experience of other bishops, by the authority of Councils; and further, that the Councils themselves, which are held in the several districts and provinces, must yield, beyond all possibility of doubt, to the authority of plenary Councils which are formed for the whole Christian world; and that even of the plenary Councils, the earlier are often corrected by those which follow them"

 "As to all other writings, in reading them, however great the superiority of the authors to myself in sanctity and learning, I do not accept their teaching as true on the mere ground of the opinion being held by them; but only because they have succeeded in convincing my judgment of its truth either by means of these canonical writings themselves, or by arguments addressed to my reason."